ramenspazz/Ising_Model_python/README.md

-# Python version used : 3.10.0
+# Python version required: 3.10.0-3.10.2+
 If at anytime you want to know what python version something will run with, on any operating system, run the command ```python --version``` in your powershell/cmd/terminal to print out the version of python that will be used for all calls to ```python``` on your system path.

 > NOTE: will run on Python 3.9.5 (NOT 3.9.0) in Windows but some things seem to act a little dodgy in edge cases (programmer speak for not recommended).
-Unix is reccomended for all the nice and shiny python features.
+Unix is recommended for all the nice and shiny python features and somewhat required for some feautres to work properly.

 # Instructions (UNIX and UNIX like systems)
 Install Anaconda or miniconda for UNIX.
 I recommend using miniconda.
 (WARNING, some commands might need to be ran as sudo):